pfheatwole/thesis/source/derivations.rst

 the reference point for both the body and the payload, which simplifies incorporating the apparent mass matrix.
 However, this model treats the body and payload as separate components, connected by a rotational spring-damper model that add an additional three degrees-of-freedom.
-A similar 9DoF derivation can be found in :cite:`gorman2012EvaluationMultibodyParafoil`.
+A similar 9DoF model derivation can be found in :cite:`gorman2012EvaluationMultibodyParafoil` (9DoF, but relative roll and pitch are unconstrained) or :cite:`slegers2010EffectsCanopypayloadRelative` (8DoF model that allows relative pitch and yaw but not relative roll).

 ..
 FIXME: why didn't I use that derivation?